dxlliv/planner/docs/index.md

 titleTemplate: Plan your Instagram profile like a pro

 hero:
-  text: Plan your Instagram profile like a pro
+  text: Plan your social profiles like a pro
   tagline: Simple, fast, and versatile.
-Relieve the OCD<br />and build your definitive Instagram profile.
+Geek your grid<br />and build your definitive Instagram profile.
   actions:
     - theme: brand
       text: Get Started